Azure/login/README.md

 With [GitHub Actions for Azure](https://github.com/Azure/actions/) you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.

 # GitHub Action for Azure Login
-With the Azure login Action, you can automate your workflow to do an Azure login using [Azure service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) and run Az CLI scripts.
+With the Azure login Action, you can automate your workflow to do an Azure login using [Azure service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) and run Az CLI and Azure PowerShell scripts.

+By default, only az cli login will be done.
+In addition to az cli, you can login using Az module to run Azure PowerShell scripts by setting enable-AzPSSession to true.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!